gmrandazzo/libscientific/docs/Source/GettingStartedInC.rst

 * String vector: strvector

-Here we show an example on how to allocate/deallocate these four types.
+Here we show an example on how to allocate/deallocate these four vector types.

 .. literalinclude:: c_code_examples/vexample1.c
    :language: c